Fleischrr/TEA-Tool/README.md

   -x, --export ../path/to/output.csv
                         Path to exported TEA exposure data (CSV format)
 ```

-## Features
-- **Discovery Scan**: Uses SHODAN and HackerTarget to identify hostnames, IPs, and ASNs.
-- **Full Scan**: Builds on Discovery Scan with the retrieval of port, service, vulnerability and other metadata.
-- **Exposure Viewer**: Summarizes or details the exposure found.
-- **Scheduled Scans**: Run scans automatically using a saved configuration file.
-- **CSV Export**: Export exposure results to a CSV file for further analysis.

 ## Configuration
 The configuration file is read from the root directory with the file name `.env`.